w3f/polkadot-wiki/docs/learn/learn-offenses.md

 :::info Disclaimer

-Various parachains or applications living on top of Polkadot might add various economic schemes and include slashes but they are unrelated to the slashes described here as they only refer to the staked tokens via [Nominated Proof-of-Stake](./learn-staking.md#nominated-proof-of-stake-npos).
+Various parachains or applications living on top of Polkadot might add various economic schemes and include slashes, but they are unrelated to the slashes described here as they only refer to the staked tokens via [Nominated Proof-of-Stake](./learn-staking.md#nominated-proof-of-stake-npos).

 :::